briankircho/mongoose-schema-extend/README.md

 Implements schema inheritance and an optional discriminator key which is useful for storing different types of related documents in a collection and fetching them with the correct model type.

+# Notice

+From version 0.2.1 mongoose-schema-extend is using harmony proxies.
+You will need to add the flag --harmony_proxies to your start command if you're using it, or use a previous version.

 # Usage

 Install via NPM